 The statement of net assets and the statement of activities display information about the Township as a whole.
 These statements include the financial activities of the Primary government, except for fiduciary funds.
 The statement of net assets presents the financial condition of the governmental activities of the Township at year-end.
 The statement of activities presents a comparison between direct expenses and program revenues for each program or function of the Township's governmental activities.
 Direct expenses are those that are specifically associated with a service, program or department and therefore clearly identifiable to a particular function.
 Program revenues include charges paid by the recipient of the goods or services offered by the program, grants and contributions that are restricted to meeting the operational or capital requirements of a particular program and interest earned on grants that is required to be used to support a particular program.
 Revenues which are not classified as program revenues are presented as general revenues of the Township.
-The comparison of direct expenses with program revenues identifies the extent to which each governmental function is self-financing or draws from the general revenues of the Township.
+The comparison of direct expenses with program revenues identifies the governmental function is self-financing or draws from the extent to which each general revenues of the Township.

-TOWNSHIP OF HANOVER NOTES TO FINANCIAL STATEMENTS (Continued) DECEMBER 31, 2021
+TOWNSHIP OF HANOVER NOTES TO FINANCIAL STATEMENTS (Continued) DECEMBER 31, 2022

-Basis of Accounting (continued)
+NOTE 1 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES Basis of Accounting (continued)